 Eventually, things started becoming clearer.
 Six months later, he made it back to the land of the second Great Lion, and this time with his son.
 He also made it to the Promised Land along with his family, and he saw his friend the Angel as well as the Lamb.
 He visited the resting places of his ancestors, and later returned with a sense that he had somewhat regained the spirit of when he first returned there.
 He then also visited the grave of the first Great Lion with his son, which was in the Land of the Dogs.
 This trip as well was extremely inspiring.

 He then remembered the first message he received from the first Great Lion, in which he said that the man should be a teacher.
 He also remembered what he had momentarily understood when his son was born, a lion cub fiery as the sun: "The man finally understood the true meaning of what it meant to be a lion – to transmit everything he’d learned until now."

+Back in the Land of the Sweet Waters, all of a sudden things began improve significantly.
+He had more energy, and was given more interesting work.
+He was also given an opportunity to teach at a school of young cubs.
 The more he taught, the more he realized that he was always meant to be a teacher: to learn in order to teach and in order to do.
-Perhaps one day he would become a lion himself.

 Once again there was repetition, but things did not feel stagnant.
 On the contrary, the highest growth would come in finding consistency.
 That was now the challenge.
 In fact, it had been the challenge all along, the message received at the very beginning of his journeys and transformations.

 Key to this old new approach was being able to look not only at each month and each week individually, but also at each day and each moment.
 Every day was a whole year, beginning with Rosh Hashanah and ending with the repentance of Elul.
 Every day, the Book was received anew and transmitted to the next generation.
 Every day, there was faith, gratitude, love and joy, and an equanimity that came with feeling that things were in G-d’s hands.